react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-ref.md

 ---
-id: navigating-without-navigation-prop
+id: navigation-ref
-title: Navigating without the navigation prop
+title: Navigation ref
-sidebar_label: Navigating without the navigation prop
+sidebar_label: Navigation ref
 ---

 Sometimes you need to trigger a navigation action from places where you do not have access to the `navigation` prop, such as a Redux middleware.
 For such cases, you can dispatch navigation actions from the navigation container.